Faculty Advisory Council

 Weinberg College of Arts & Sciences

 J.P.
-Sniadecki is an assistant professor of radio/television/film at the School of Communication, and works between the US and China as a filmmaker and anthropologist.
-From Chengdu demolition sites to New York City junkyards to the Sonoran Desert borderlands, he employs cinema and sensory ethnography to explore collective experience, the aesthetics of place, and the possibilities of film form.
-His films are in the permanent collection of New York’s Museum of Modern Art and the San Francisco Museum of Modern Art, and have been exhibited there and at the Whitney Biennale, the Shanghai Biennale, the Shenzhen Biennale, and the Guggenheim, as well as at international film festivals such as Berlin, BFI London, Locarno, New York, AFI, San Francisco, Rotterdam, Viennale, IDFA, Mar del Plata, Taiwan International Documentary Festival, and more.
-His latest feature, El Mar La Mar (2017) won the Caligari Award during its premiere at the Berlin International Film Festival, and earned “Best Film” awards at Olhar du Cinema, Dokufest Kosovo, and Lima Independent Film Festival, along with a University Award at Indie Lisboa.
+Sniadecki is an assistant professor of radio/television/film at the School of Communication and works between the US and China as a filmmaker and anthropologist.
+He employs cinema and sensory ethnography to explore collective experience, the aesthetics of place, and the possibilities of film form.
+His films are in the permanent collection of New York’s Museum of Modern Art and the San Francisco Museum of Modern Art, and have been exhibited there and at the Whitney Biennale, the Shanghai Biennale, the Shenzhen Biennale, and the Guggenheim, as well as at international film festivals around the world.
 He cofounded the traveling screening series “Cinema on the Edge,” which showcases independent Chinese film.
-A 2017 Guggenheim Fellowship recipient, J.P. earned a PhD at Harvard and currently teaches film at Northwestern.
+He was a 2017 Guggenheim Fellowship recipient and earned his PhD at Harvard.

 School of Communication